justchangliu/quick_publish/README.md

 # Quick Publish
 Streamline the figures gathering to overleaf to help streamline the publication formatting step.
 # Current Pipieline
-- Generate figure panels that include all the data (use chatgpt to help with it?)
+- Generate figure panels that include all the data, done
-- Generate a text file that has figure descriptions
-- Use ChatGPT to generate standard overleaf templates for: report doc, meeting slides, mark down file, technical blog post.
+- Use ChatGPT to generate standard overleaf templates for: report doc, meeting slides, mark down file, technical blog post, done

-# Create quick citation from list of references to overleaf
+- Create quick citation from list of references to overleaf,done